Jauysh/edited_books/11th_exam/final_exam_variants_with_part3.md

 ### Part 3: Theory Application (10 minutes, 10 points)
 **Answer both questions**

-**Question 1:** Describe how you would represent a chess board (8x8 grid) using composite data types.
-What data types would you use and how would you organize the data?
+**Question 1:** What is the difference between one-dimensional and two-dimensional arrays?
+Give one example use for each.

-**Question 2:** Explain the concept of array indexing in C++.
-Why do arrays start at index 0, and what practical implications does this have for programmers?
+**Question 2:** Why do we need both char arrays and string type in C++?

 ---